Caithness Shinty Club: 2014

 On 19 August 2014, in the Holburn Hotel, Caithness Shinty Club held its inaugural general meeting and constituted the club for the first time.
 Since then the club has secured sponsorship deals with Ashley Ann Ltd, the Holburn Hotel and Scrabster Seafoods.

 On Saturday 4 October 2014, Caithness defeated a Sutherland select side 4–3 to regain the Kenny "Nostie" MacLeod cup This was also a significant day as the Caithness starting line up all trained and resided in Caithness.
 The scorers for Caithness were Angus Thorburn x2, Chris Sinclair and Darren Douglas.

 Caithness Shinty Club held its first club 6's tournament in November, 2014.
 Three teams entered, East Caithness, Thurso and West Caithness.
 Thurso came out victors, winning both their matches, East Caithness were runners-up.

 Caithness Shinty Club secured a grant from Dounreay Site Restoration Limited which will assist in the procurement of equipment.

 2015

-The club held its first New Year's Day beach shinty match in Thurso with a fantastic turnout, the tradition will be repeated next year too.
+The club held its first New Year's Day beach shinty match in Thurso.

 On 24 January, Caithness succumbed to a 4–2 friendly defeat to Kinlochbervie Camanachd Club at Naver Park, Thurso.
 The match was played despite 2–3 inches of snow.

 Caithness travelled to Inverness to meet Inverness Shinty Club in a friendly on 21 February.

 Caithness entered the Strathdearn Cup for the first time and received a home draw against Beauly Shinty Club, they succumbed 6–1 in a gritty performance.
 Luke Merchant scored the club's first ever senior goal.